 Differences from OpenCL 1.1 to 1.2

-This article is of interest for you, if you don’t want to read the whole new specifications [PDF] for OpenCL 1.2.
-As not everything is clear yet without drivers out there, there will be some edits to this article the coming time – feedback is very welcome.
+This article will be of interest if you don’t want to read the whole new specifications [PDF] for OpenCL 1.2.

-After many meetings with the many members of the OpenCL task force many ideas sprout.
-And each 17 or 18 months a new version comes out of OpenCL to give all these ideas form.
-You see ideas coming up which are totally new, already brought outside in another product by a member, or not appearing as other members voted against.
-The last category is very interesting and hopefully we’ll see a lot of forum-discussion soon what should be in the next version as it is missing now.
+After many meetings with the many members of the OpenCL task force, a lot of ideas sprouted.
+And every 17 or 18 months a new version comes out of OpenCL to give form to all these ideas.
+You can see totally new ideas coming up and already brought outside in another product by a member.
+You can also see ideas not appearing at all as other members voted against them.
+The last category is very interesting and hopefully we’ll see a lot of forum-discussion soon what should be in the next version, as it is missing now.

 Another big announcement was that Altera is starting to support OpenCL for a FPGA-product.
 In another article I will let you know everything there is to know.
-For now I concentrate on the actual differences in this version software-wise, and what you can do with it.
-I have added links to the 1.1 and 1.2 man-pages, so you look it up.
+For now, let’s concentrate on the actual differences in this version software-wise, and what you can do with it.
+I have added links to the 1.1 and 1.2 man-pages, so you can look it up.

 New Kernel-functions

 The most rudiment debug-tool, printf, first needed to have a vendor-specific extension enabled, but now you can flood the standard output without it.
-For who hasn’t tried printf yet, have a global size of 1000, let the CPU print “pingn” and the kernels “pongn” – then you know exactly why you need to e careful with this function.
+For those who have not tried printf yet, have a global size of 1000, let the CPU print “pingn” and the kernels “pongn”.
+Then you’ll know exactly why you need to be careful with this function.

 The function popcount returns the number of ones in a variable.
 So if x is 5 (binary 101), then popcount(x) is 2.
 A nice explanation of fast popcount on SSE is here.
 It counts bits regardless of what it represents, so it also counts the sign-bit.